iskndrr/learn-react/readme.md

-# Start learning react from a fun Seris n YT
+# Start learning react from a fun Series in YT